Clinic Intern Program

 How to become a Clinic Intern

-Class size is small, with only 12-20 students accepted into the class each year.
+The class size is small, with only 12-25 students accepted into the class each year.
 As with many programs, competition is great for a limited number of seats and there are typically many more qualified applicants than the program is able to accommodate.

 If I become a Clinic Intern, what can I expect?

-Beginning in the spring semester, all participants selected for the Clinic Intern Program are trained to conduct initial patient intake screenings in a 2-3 credit Bio-Behavioral Health course.
-This class is typically held on Thursdays from 9:00 a.m. - 11:00 a.m.
+Beginning in the spring semester, all participants selected for the Clinic Intern Program are trained to conduct initial patient intake screenings in a Bio-Behavioral Health course (BBH497).
+This class is typically held on Mondays from 5:00 p.m. - 7:00 p.m.

 Frequently Asked Questions